 ESPN The Magazine celebrates athletes' amazing bodies once a year with The Body Issue.
-The issue is packed with muscle-bound physiques and sculpted abs that look like they were shaped by the hands of Michelangelo.
-However, not every athlete or sports figure is built like a Roman god, which got us wondering, "Who would we never want to see in The Body Issue?"
+The issue is packed with muscle-bound physiques and sculpted abs and shoulders that look like they were shaped by the hands of Michelangelo (although the inclusion of Prince Fielder in this year's edition breaks that mold a bit).
+As Prince proves with his au natural posing, not every athlete or sports figure is built like a Roman god, which got us wondering, "Who would we never want to see in The Body Issue?"
 Here's what we came up with.

 Andre Smith—Barring an appearance by Kate Upton, he’d probably have the biggest boobs in the whole magazine.